sonatype/artifact-resolver/README.md

 If the remote repository has Maven metadata that is not giving you results you expect, this tool cannot fix that.

-## Can I get latest SNAPSHOT wit hthis program?
+## Can I get latest SNAPSHOT with this program?

 Sure, the program doesn't mind.
 As long as you understand simple stuff like `1.7-SNAPSHOT` is higher than `1.6` release for example.